ChillkroeteTTS/article-moving-from-clojurescript-to-typescript/readme.md

 This allows for a different set of action handlers for testing and provides me with a single place to edit when adding new handlers.

-> To be honest there are still 2 places edit: the function definition/registering and the enum definition with the set of valid action types.
-However looking at it this way, redux proposal requires me to edit 3 places in the code.
+> , To be honest, there are still 2 places edit: the function definition/registering and the enum definition with the set of valid action types.
+However looking at it this way, redux's proposal requires me to edit 3 places in the code.

 ## Marrying Typescript with Immutable.js

-Holding the state in an immutable datastructure makes me feel a lot safer while rushing through code at 2am.
+Holding the state in an immutable data structure makes me feel a lot safer while rushing through code at 2 am.
 However, although Immutable.js provides proper type definitions for its exported Objects, Typescript's type system describes the structure of plain JS Objects, not the key-value pairs your immutable.Map object contains.
-Expecting to work in an environment where my datastructures are validated at compile time, this was a real bummer for me.
+Expecting to work in an environment where my data structures are validated at compile time, this was a real bummer for me.

 ### What I Expected

 - auto-completion and validation of state/props
 - auto-completion and validation of dispatched actions (type and parameters)
-- one place to edit when adding a new datastructures to the state
+- one place to edit when adding a new data structures to the state
 - one place to edit when adding a new event handler
 - mockable event handlers (and when I say mockable, I mean pluggable)
 - having an immutable, typed state

-### Typing Immutable Datastructures
+### Typing Immutable Data Structures

 Browsing StackOverflow the common solution to type immutable.Map seems to be to create 1. the interface for the mutable JS object and 2. an interface for the immutable.Map object which is expected to contain kv-pairs with the keys defined in the former.